United Kingdom Mathematics Trust: Junior Mathematical Olympiad

 The highest 1200 scorers are also invited to take part in the Junior Mathematical Olympiad (JMO).
 Like the JMC, the JMO is sat in schools.
 Students are given 120 minutes to complete the JMO.
 This is also divided into two sections.
 Part A is composed of 10 questions in which the candidate gives just the answer (not multiple choice), worth 10 marks (1 mark each).
 Part B consists of 6 questions and encourages students to write out full solutions.
 Each question in section B is worth 10 marks and students are encouraged to write complete answers to 2-4 questions rather than hurry through incomplete answers to all 6.
 If the solution is judged to be incomplete, it is marked on a 0+ basis, maximum 3 marks.
 If it has an evident logical strategy, it is marked on a 10- basis.
 The total mark for the whole paper is 70.
 Everyone who participates in this challenge will gain a certificate (Participation 75%, Distinction 25%); the top 200 or so gaining medals (Gold, Silver, Bronze); with the top fifty winning a book prize.

 From 2025, this has changed as Part A has been omitted.
 Section B has stayed the same, though it is no longer called Section B (it is now the only section).
-This changes the total number of questions to 10 and the marks to 60.
-However the time given for the JMO, has stayed at 120 minutes.
+This changes the total number of questions to 6 from 16 and the marks to 60 from 70.
+However the time given for the JMO has stayed at 120 minutes.

 Intermediate Mathematical Challenge

 The Intermediate Mathematical Challenge (IMC) is aimed at school years equivalent to English Years 9-11, taking place in winter each year.
 Following the same structure as the JMC, this paper presents the student with twenty-five multiple choice questions to be done under exam conditions in one hour.
 The first fifteen questions are designed to be easier, and a pupil will gain 5 marks for getting a question in this section correct.
 Questions 16-20 are more difficult and are worth 6 marks, with a penalty of 1 point for a wrong answer which tries to stop pupils guessing.
 The last five questions are intended to be the most challenging and so are also 6 marks, but with a 2 point penalty for an incorrectly answered question.
 Questions to which no answer is entered will gain (and lose) 0 marks.

-Again, the top 40% of students taking this challenge get a certificate.
-There are two follow-on rounds to this competition: The European Kangaroo and the Intermediate Mathematical Olympiad.
+Again, the top 50% of students taking this challenge get a certificate.
+There are two follow-on rounds to this competition: The Pink and Grey Kangaroo and the 3 Intermediate Mathematical Olympiads, dependent on year group.
 Additionally, top performers can be selected for the National Mathematics Summer Schools.